Variable degeneracy on toroidal graphs: Introduction

-Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\{0, 1\}$.
-An {\bf independent transversal}, or {\bf DP-coloring}, of $H$ is a strictly $f$-degenerate transversal of $H$.
-It is observed that a DP-coloring is a special independent set in $H$.
-DP-coloring, also known as {\bf correspondence coloring}, is introduced by Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240}.
-It is shown \cite{Lu2019a} that strictly $f$-degenerate transversal generalizes list coloring, $(f_{1}, f_{2}, \dots, f_{\kappa})$-partition, signed coloring, DP-coloring and $L$-forested-coloring.
+Let $H$ be a cover of $G$, and let $f$ be a function mapping $V(H)$ to $\{0, 1\}$.
+An \textbf{independent transversal}, also known as a \textbf{DP-coloring}, of $H$ is a strictly $f$-degenerate transversal of $H$.
+It is observed that a DP-coloring is a special type of independent set in $H$.
+The concept of DP-coloring, also known as \textbf{correspondence coloring}, was introduced by Dvo{\v{r}}{\'{a}}k and Postle \cite{MR3758240}.
+Furthermore, it has been shown \cite{MR4357325} that the concept of strictly $f$-degenerate transversal generalizes several other coloring concepts, such as list coloring, $(f_{1}, f_{2}, \dots, f_{s})$-partition, signed coloring, DP-coloring, and $L$-forested-coloring.
+For some related results on this topic, we refer the reader to \cite{MR4345150,MR4114324,MR4401835}.